JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 Ensure the agama engine is enabled in your installation.
 Do the following:

-- Enable Agama bridge script: TODO (cli?)
+- Enable Agama bridge script: TODO
-- Update `enabled` property in agama configuration: TODO (cli?)
+- Update `enabled` property in Agama configuration: TODO

 ### Flow data